endurodave/IntegrationTestFramework/README.md

 2. `IntegrationTest`

 ### Logger Thread
 The `Logger` thread main loop is shown below.
-The `MSG_DISPATCH_DELEGATE` was added to handle dispatching all delegate function invocations onto the `Logger` thread.
+The `MSG_DISPATCH_DELEGATE` case was added to handle dispatching *all* delegate function invocations onto the `Logger` thread.

 ```cpp
 void Logger::Process()